-Intellectuals love writing about intellectuals – look at the review pages – and I certainly haven’t escaped the madness.
+Intellectuals love writing about intellectuals, and I haven’t escaped the madness.
 I have published essays about Sigmund Freud, Johann Sebastian Bach, Lynne Segal, Antonio Negri, Paulin Hountondji and Chilla Bulbeck, as well as critiques of schools of thought such as reproductionist sociology.
 Southern Theory is largely made up of short essays about intellectuals around the world.
-I’ve even written a couple of essays trying to analyze my own experience and intellectual trajectory.
+I’ve even written a couple of pieces trying to analyze my own intellectual practice.

-As a supervisor of honours, masters and doctoral students, I’ve also been concerned with the training of intellectuals – so far as that’s possible at all.
-In 1985 I wrote an essay ‘How to supervise a PhD’, a partly light-hearted, partly serious attempt to get Australian colleagues to lift their game.
-It was quite popular for a while, I think because it reflected the participatory and experimental outlook of the Sociology group at Macquarie University in the 1970s and 1980s.
+As a supervisor of advanced students, I’ve also been concerned with the training of intellectuals – so far as that’s possible.
+I have conducted, many times, a workshop called ‘Writing for Research’ that is based on a social analysis of writing practice.
+In 1985, looking back from the ripe age of forty-one, I wrote an essay ‘How to supervise a PhD’.
+It was quite popular, I think because it reflected the participatory and experimental outlook of the Sociology group at Macquarie University.

-That outlook certainly affected the essay called ‘Intellectuals and intellectual work’ that rounded off my 1983 book Which Way is Up?
+That outlook certainly affected ‘Intellectuals and intellectual work’, the essay that rounded off my 1983 book Which Way is Up?
 I had been teaching our Sociology of Knowledge course, but was also learning about industrial sociology from my colleagues Gerry Phelan and Rosemary Pringle.
-I therefore became interested in the work that intellectuals did, and began to think of intellectuals as a certain kind of workforce.
-That provided a basis, in the final section (called ‘Preaching what you hope to practice’), for thinking how we might get a more participatory intellectual life.
-It still seems to me, nearly thirty years later, an important goal.
+So I became interested in the work that intellectuals did, and began to think of intellectuals as a certain kind of labour force.
+That provided a basis for thinking how we might get a more participatory intellectual life.

-This work inexorably converged with the rethinking of the content of social science in Southern Theory (see the theory section of this website).
-I now find it hard to think about any theorist, or any school of thought, without thinking about the work they do and the circumstances in which they do it.
-But I also find myself, almost as a reflex, trying to locate all that in the global structures of power, wealth, and cultural change.
-And of course, this has to apply to my own thought.
-For my own political writing, as an illustration, click here.
+This work converged with the rethinking of social science in Southern Theory (see theory).
+I now find it hard to think about any theorist or school without thinking about the labour they undertake and the circumstances in which they do it.
+But I also try to locate that labour in the global structures of power, wealth, and cultural change.
+And of course, this has to apply to my own thought (click here) and my own discipline.
+So I’ve spent some time considering the history of sociology, in a more global perspective.

 A SELECTION OF TEN